alibaghernejad/FScrobble/README.md

 # FScrobble
 A Music Scrobbling deamon service, written in F# and .NET.
 **FScrobble** aims to be a _simple, reliable and efficient_ D-Bus and MPRIS music scrobbler service,
-allowing users to track their **music listening habits** by automatically submitting track information to desired servers.
+allowing users to track their **music listening habits** by automatically submitting track information to **Allowed servers**.

 <img src="assets/fscrobble.png" alt="FScrobble Logo" width="35%" />

-"Built with ❤ using F# and .NET, focusing on reliability and efficiency."
+"Built with ❤ using F# and .NET."
 ¹ **Footnote**: The pipe operator (`|>`) is a core feature of F# that allows you to pass the result of one function as an argument to another, enabling clean and readable functional code.
 The logo reflects this concept, symbolizing a pipeline of music streams that are meant to be scrobbled.